nkoep/nkoep.net/pages/misc.md

 ## Video Editing

-As a teenager, I heavily got into frag movie editing.
+As a teenager, I heavily got into frag movies.
 While I never played the game myself, my game of choice was Counter-Strike 1.6.
-I got so obsessed with the hobby that for a while I would start work on the next project the day after I had finished the current one.
+I got so obsessed with video editing that for a while I would start work on the next project the day after I had finished the current one.
-I eventually retired the hobby when I went to university in 2008, but I got pulled back into it in 2015 when my friends [Anthony Perfetto](https://twitter.com/ANPerfetto) and [Daniel Hagelin](https://twitter.com/danielhagelin) got in touch after picking up editing again, this time for Counter-Strike: Global Offensive.
+I eventually retired the hobby when I went to university in 2008.
+However, I got pulled back into it in 2015 when my friends [Anthony Perfetto](https://twitter.com/ANPerfetto) and [Daniel Hagelin](https://twitter.com/danielhagelin) got in touch after picking up editing again, this time for Counter-Strike: Global Offensive.
+Below I list some of the videos I worked on over the years.

 ### Echoes of 2017

-*Echoes of 2017* was the culmination of several months of work and is the work I am most satisfied with as a whole.
+*Echoes of 2017* was the culmination of several months of work, split across 3 editors.
+Up until now, it is easily the work I am most satisfied with as a whole.
 Unlike in the previous iteration, [Echoes of 2016](https://youtu.be/MO_XwBLHsFE) (which features the most [satisfying](https://youtu.be/MO_XwBLHsFE?t=178) AV synchronization I ever